richardelms/spil_event_unity_plugin/README.md

 In case you are using <b>AndroidNative</b> Unity plugin that extends the UnityPlayerNativeActivity use the "com.spilgames.spilsdk.<b>SpilUnityActivityWithAN</b>" in the AndroidManifest.xml file instead of the "com.spilgames.spilsdk.<b>SpilUnityActivity</b>"

+For requesting initiating and requesting Ads implement the following code (<b>Only for Debugging!</b>):

+Initiation:

+//DFP
+Spil.StartDFP ("your Ad Unit Id");

+//Fyber
+Spil.StartFyber ("your AppId", "your token");

+Showing Ads:

+//DFP
+Spil.ShowDFP ("interstitialView");

+//Fyber
+Spil.ShowFyber("rewardVideoView");

 <h2>Event types</h2>

 Advertising